Key Takeaways

 There are a variety of ways to analyze the performance of housekeeping operations at your hotel.
 First and foremost, and probably the most efficient way, is using standardized hotel housekeeping checklists.

 Create housekeeping operation management SOPs and maintain their adherence using accessible checklists.
-Checklists ensure everyone knows what’s expected of them and create a trail of logs that can be used to understand what’s working, areas of improvement, and how to optimize further.
-To get quantifiable results, you can implement KPIs such as room cleanliness scores from inspections/guest feedback, cleaning time per room, etc.
+Checklists ensure everyone knows what’s expected of them and create a trail of logs that can be used to understand what’s working, areas for improvement, and how to optimize further.
+To get quantifiable results, you can implement critical hotel industry KPIs such as room cleanliness scores from inspections/guest feedback, cleaning time per room, etc.

 However, implementing hotel SOPs and KPIs using paper or spreadsheet-based checklists poses logistical and human resource challenges, especially for big hotel chains with properties spread across multiple locations.